rocket-pool/old.docs.rocketpool.net/src/guides/staking/overview.md

 If Balancer doesn't work for you, there is also an ETH-rETH liquidity pool on Uniswap.
 Note that this is a conventional pool, so **you will be affected by slippage and higher fees** if you use it, but the gas fee will still be lower than staking directly via Rocket Pool's website.

-Note that your rETH will **not be locked to your address** if you stake via an exchange.
-You can move them or use them immediately.

 [Click here to learn how to swap ETH for rETH via a decentralized exchange on Layer 1.](./via-l1.md)

 ### Via a Decentralized Exchange on a Layer 2 Network
 With this method, you will start by bridging your existing ETH (or other tokens of choice) onto an Ethereum Layer 2 network such as [Optimism](https://www.optimism.io/) or [Arbitrum](https://arbitrum.io/) and then use a decentralized exchange on the network to purchase rETH.
 If you already have tokens on a Layer 2 network, this method is compelling because **the transaction fees are ~10x smaller than on the Ethereum mainnet**.
 However, if you have not used a Layer 2 network before, it does require a few additional steps to get set up.

-Note that your rETH will **not be locked to your address** if you stake via an exchange.
-You can move them or use them immediately.

 [Click here to learn how to swap ETH for rETH via a decentralized exchange on a Layer 2 network.](./via-l2.md)